 All people present on U.S. soil are protected by its laws.
 This means you can sue a negligent driver for your injuries even if you are not a United States citizen.
 One of the first questions our team can help you answer is where you should file your lawsuit.
 You must file your case in a court that has jurisdiction over the accident.
 Generally, this means filing in the state where the accident happened (i.e., New York) or the state where the defendant lives.

 If the other driver in your case also lives in New York, you will definitely file your lawsuit in a New York court.
 However, if the other driver lives in another state, you might have the choice to file in the defendant’s home state, where the court would have jurisdiction over the defendant.
-An attorney can help you decide which option is best for your case.
+An Elmhurst, Queens car accident lawyer can help you decide which option is best for your case.

 Even if you are not a United States citizen, the laws of your home country cannot be applied to your personal injury lawsuit.
 Because the accident happened in New York City, your home country likely has no authority over the matter.
 Even if you file the case in a different state, New York laws will likely still apply.